YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

     def nodes(varname: bytes, subsarray: Tuple[bytes] = ()) -> NodesIter:

-The :code:`nodes()` function provides a convenient, Pythonic interface for iteratively performing depth-first traversals starting from the given YottaDB local or global variable node, as specified by the :code:`varname` and :code:`subscripts` arguments.
+The :code:`nodes()` function provides a convenient, Pythonic interface for iteratively performing traversals starting from the given YottaDB local or global variable node, as specified by the :code:`varname` and :code:`subscripts` arguments.

 Specifically, :code:`nodes()` returns a Python :code:`NodesIter` iterator object that yields a :code:`List` of subscripts representing the next node in the tree on each iteration, in accordance with the behavior for `Python node_next()`_.